TILseg/TILseg/README.md

 - **save_cluster_masks (bool):** generates images showing binary segmentation masks of each cluster
 - **save_cluster_overlays (bool):** generates images containing individual clusters overlayed on the original patch
 - **save_all_clusters_img (bool):** generates images of all the clusters
-- **save_csv (bool):** generates a CSV file containing countour information of each TIL segmented from the patch
+- **save_csv (bool):** generates a CSV file containing contour information of each TIL segmented from the patch
 - **random_state: (int):** can specify repeatable kmeans model

 `kmean_to_spatial_model_patch_wrapper` fits a DBSCAN clustering model to a single patch following K-means clustering which will be applied to cluster the same patch.
 This function has high functionality as the user is able to manually input the hyperparameters for the DBSCAN model.
 This allows further implementation into functions that can perform the same clustering on a folder of multiple patches or can perform optimization/scoring metrics.
-- **Input:** The patch, the folder containing the patches to be clustered, DBSCAN hpyerparameters, list of KMeans hyperparameters to be optimized, folder that will be used to save the results (optional), the masks and overlays from clustering (optional), and the random state (optional)
+- **Input:** The patch, the folder containing the patches to be clustered, DBSCAN hyperparameters, the list of KMeans hyperparameters to be optimized, the folder that will be used to save the results (optional), the masks and overlays from clustering (optional), and the random state (optional)
 - **Output:** The DBSCAN model, model labels, the TILs binary mask from KMeans, and the KMeans cluster label with the highest contour count (i.e. the one identified as the TILs cluster)

-Specifically, the arguments to this function is:
+Specifically, the arguments for this function are:
-- **patch_path (str):** filepath to a single patch image from the preprocessing step (.tif)
+- **patch_path (str):** file path to a single patch image from the preprocessing step (.tif)
 - **in_dir_path (str):** the directory path to the patches that will be clustered and have TILs segmented from superpatch model.
 This directory could be one that contains all the extracted patches containing significant amount of tissue using the tilseg.preprocessing module.
 - **spatial_hyperparameters (dict):** the spatial algorithm's optimized hyperparameters
 - **n_clusters (list):** a list of the number clusters to test in KMeans optimization